MicrosoftDocs/fabric-docs/docs/workload-development-kit/workload-environment.md

 # Introducing workloads

-This chapter introduces the key components of our system and provide an overview of the architecture.
+This chapter introduces the key components of our system and provides an overview of the architecture.
 These components work together to create a robust and flexible platform for your development needs.
 Let’s delve into these components and their roles within our architecture.

 ## Fabric Workload Architecture